stclib/STC/README.md

 **CHash** is the most complex of the containers (although, currently only ~370 lines of code).
 It uses open hashing, but does not rely on power-of-two size table, nor prime number lengths, and it does not have tombstone buckets.
 Still, it is among the fastest hash-tables, as shown above.

 You may customize the destroy-, hash- and equals- function.
 It also supports a few other arguments in the declare-statement that allows to define a convertion from a raw/literal type to the key-type specified.
 This is handy when e.g. having CString as key, as it enables the usage of string literals as key in *put() and *get() functions, instead of requering a constructed CString.
-Without it you would need to write:
+Without it, you would have to write:
 ```
 chash_si_put(&map, cstring_make("mykey"), 12);
 ```
-but even worse:
+but the main problem is lookup:
 ```
 CString lookup = cstring_make("mykey");
 int x = chash_si_get(&map, lookup)->value;
 cstring_destroy(&lookup);
 ```
-The predefined shorthand macro *declare_CHash_string()* defines a CHash container with a CString as key, however you may use it like:
+The predefined shorthand macro *declare_CHash_string()* defines a CHash container with a CString as key, however this you may use it like:
 ```
 chash_si_put(&map, "mykey", 12);            // constructs a CString key from the char* internally.
 int x = chash_si_get(&map, "mykey")->value; // no allocation of string key happens here, which is good.